kiwi1944/CRISense/README.md

-# Integrated Communication and Learned Recognizer with Customized RIS Phases and Sensing Durations (ICLR-DT-RAM)
+# Integrated Communication and Learned Recognizer with Customized RIS Phases and Sensing Durations (CRISense)

 This is a PyTorch implementation of the paper "**Integrated Communication and Learned Recognizer with Customized RIS Phases and Sensing Durations**" in **IEEE Transactions on Communications**.
 Arxiv link: